rocky-linux/documentation/docs/guides/desktop/xfce_installation.md

     If so, you are on your way!
 If you want to test the media, you can select that option first, or you can simply type **S** to **Start Rocky Linux XFCE 9.0**.

     Remember, this is a live image, so it's going to take a bit of time to boot to the first screen.
-Don't panic-just wait!
+Don't panic, just wait!
 Once the live image is booted up, you should see this screen:

     ![xfce_install](images/xfce_install.png)